AugurProject/augur.js-docs/source/version2/includes/_callAPI.md

 #### **Returns:**

-* (string) Number of Outcomes for the Market, as a stringified unsigned integer.
+* (string) Number of Outcomes for the Market (including Invalid), as a stringified unsigned integer.

 ### augur.api.Market.getNumTicks(p, callback)